 Registered securities of any series that are not global securities will be exchangeable for other registered securities of the same series and of like aggregate principal amount, tenor and terms, in different authorized denominations.
 In addition, if debt securities of any series are issuable as both registered securities and bearer securities, the holder may choose, upon written request, and subject to the terms of the applicable indenture, to exchange bearer securities and the appropriate related coupons of that series into registered securities of the same series of any authorized denominations and of like aggregate principal amount, tenor and terms.
 Bearer securities with attached coupons surrendered in exchange for registered securities between a regular record date or a special record date and the relevant date for interest payment shall be surrendered without the coupon relating to the interest payment date.
-Interest will not be payable with respect to the registered security issued in exchange for registered securities.
+Interest will not be payable with respect to the registered security issued in exchange for that bearer security.
+That interest will be payable only to the holder of the coupon when due in accordance with the terms of the applicable indenture.
+Bearer securities will not be issued in exchange for registered securities.